suborbital/docs/website/docs/how-to/using-api.md

 <TabItem value="go" label="Go">

 ## Using SE2 from Go

 The [`compute-go` library](https://github.com/suborbital/compute-go) helps you easily interact with SE2's APIs from your Go application.
-Suborbital SE2 is designed to run alongside your application in a Kubernetes or Docker Compose environment.
+SE2 is designed to run alongside your application in a Kubernetes or Docker Compose environment.

 ### Documentation

 Like most Go packages, you can find [complete and up to date technical documentation for `compute-go` on `pkg.go.dev`](https://pkg.go.dev/github.com/suborbital/compute-go#section-readme).
 Those docs are generated from inline comments in the [`compute-go` source code](https://github.com/suborbital/compute-go).

-### Installation
+### Install SE2 for Go

 In a directory with a `go.mod` file, run:

 ```bash
 go get github.com/suborbital/compute-go@latest
 ```